innocenzi/laravel-vite/docs/src/configuration/laravel-package.md

 This option is an array of configurations, each one specific to a Vite configuration file.
 Most of the time, only one configuration is needed, the `default` one.

 But sometimes, you may need to have multiple bundles, in which case you can define multiple configurations.
-You can learn more about that in the [related documentation](/guide/extra-topics/multiple-configurations).
+You can learn more about that in the [relevant documentation](/guide/extra-topics/multiple-configurations).

 ### `entrypoints`